06 Mar 2019 Setting up children for trans tragedies

 Last week, as you may have heard, a B.C. judge ruled that physicians could begin injecting a 14-year-old girl with testosterone without parental consent.
 The ruling demonstrates how changes in family law, education law, and health law, driven by transgenderist activism, are combining to set children and families up for tragedy.

 The case is A.B. v C.D. and E.F. – anonymized initials for the child, father, and mother, respectively.
-I’ll call them Jamie, Clark, and Sarah.
+I’ll call the daughter Jamie and the father Clark for the sake of this article.

 Justice Bowden declared that “attempting to persuade A.B. to abandon treatment [hormone injections / surgery] for gender dysphoria; addressing A.B. by his birth name; referring to A.B. as a girl or with female pronouns whether to him directly or to third parties; shall be considered to be family violence under s.
 38 of the Family Law Act.”
 If a court finds that “family violence” has occurred, the parent responsible could lose custody or access.